sisby-folk/toomanyoriginsminus/README.md

 Cut-down origins are short and sweet, with no scrolling.
 Low-impact origins have no drawbacks, while mid-impact origins have some limitations.

-For a full explanation of the design of these cut origins, please check out the <a href="https://modrinth.com/mod/origins-minus">TooManyOriginsMinus</a> page.
+For a full explanation of the design of these cut origins, check out the <a href="https://modrinth.com/mod/origins-minus">Origins Minus</a> page.

 ## Origins